getify/You-Dont-Know-JS/scope-closures/ch8.md

 // Suzy
 ```

 As you can see, this form imports only the specifically named public API members from a module (skipping anything not named explicitly), and it adds those identifiers to the top-level scope of the current module.
-This type of import is a familiar style from package imports in languages like Java.
+This type of import is a familiar style to those used to package imports in languages like Java.

 Multiple API members can be listed inside the `{ .. }` set, separated with commas.
 A named import can also be *renamed* with `as`: